mnot/I-D/binary-structured-headers/draft.md

 --+
 ~~~

 If B is 0, the value is False; if B is 1, the value is True.
-The value of X is discarded.
+X is padding.

 ## Textual Field Values {#TFV}